 The Community Grant Program provides matching funds up to a maximum of \$30,000 per project to not-for-profit organizations, schools, municipalities, etc., that use BC recycled rubber.
 This program not only benefits the communities but is an excellent way to get the word out on "what happens to the tires" and "what happens to the money."
 The ability to showcase how British Columbians benefit when scrap tires are diverted from landfill and recycled into marketable products is invaluable.
+As one recipient noted "Thank you very much for the funding provided to complete our playground with a fantastic poured-in-place rubber surface.
+We have received numerous kudos for not resorting to engineered wood fibre as would have been our only choice without your financial assistance".

-In 2015, grants were awarded to 26 applicants from communities throughout BC, which used 1.5 million lbs of BC rubber, the equivalent of approximately 100,000 car tires, for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
+In 2016, grants were awarded to 21 applicants from communities throughout BC, which used 373,000 Ibs of BC rubber, the equivalent of approximately 24,000 car tires, for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
 The Community Grant Program was featured in community papers and on social media.
 Applicants are required to have onsite signage to officially recognize TSBC as a contributor to these important projects and to advise the local MLA of the project and the grant.